mariefranceperrier/LightBnB/README.md

-# LightBnB
+# LightBnB Project

-## Project Overview

-This project is a web application for users to browse and search for properties.
-The application incorporates features for user authentication, property listing and search functionalities.
+A simple multi-page Airbnb clone that uses a server-side Javascript to display the information from queries to web pages via SQL queries.
+This application incorporates features for user authentication, property listing and search functionalities.

 ## Project Structure